Can I Safely Wipe My Hamster with Baby Wipes?

 Using Baby Wipes on Hamsters

 If you’re wondering whether you can use baby wipes on your hamster, the answer is yes, but with caution.
-Baby wipes can be used to clean your hamster’s fur, but it is essential to know the potential risks and appropriate alternatives.
+Baby wipes can help clean your hamster’s fur, but there are potential risks to consider.

 Potential Risks